Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

 ### Parameter: `privateEndpoints`

-Configuration Details for private endpoints.
+Configuration details for private endpoints.
 For security reasons, it is recommended to use private endpoints whenever possible.

 - Required: No
 - Type: array